petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 {:toc}

 ## Data paths
-For each session there are two main paths that the CellExplorer uses, a basepath and a clusteringpath (relative to basepath).
+For each session there are two main paths that CellExplorer uses, a basepath and a clusteringpath (relative to basepath).

 The basepath contains the raw data and session level files.
 The data in the basepath should follow this naming convention: `sessionName.*`, e.g. `sessionName.dat` and `sessionName.lfp` (low-pass filtered and down-sampled.
 The lfp file is automatically generated in the pipeline if necessary).
 The clusteringpath contains the spike data, including cell metrics, and can be the same as the basepath (empty clusteringpath field).